ePages-de/beyond_canvas/README.md

     $ rails g beyond_canvas:install
     ```

-    This will generate `config/initializers/beyond_canvas.rb` file, used for general Beyond Canvas configuration
+    This will generate `config/initializers/beyond_canvas.rb` file, used for general Beyond Canvas configuration.
+For more details see the [Configuration](#configuration) section.

+## Configuration

+TBD

 ## Documentation